-First, the test system is simulated by the co-simulation with the proposed interface, where $\rm S_1$ is simulated by EMT simulation and $\rm S_2$ is simulated by SFEMT simulation.
+First, the test system is calculated by the co-simulation with the proposed interface, the delay transformation-based interface \cite{SHU110} and the second parallel simulation-based interface\cite{tara14}, respectively, where $\rm S_1$ and $\rm S_2$ are calculated by EMT simulation and SFEMT simulation, respectively.
 The time step-sizes for the two subsystems are 20 $\upmu$s and 500 $\upmu$s, respectively.
-Then, the test system is calculated by using the co-simulation of EMT and SFEMT simulations with the interface methods in \cite{SHU110,tara14}.
-The current of line 26-27 obtained by different methods is shown in Fig. \ref{Fig_IEEE39WindFarm_I2627}.

-Due to the integration of wind farm, a subsynchronous oscillation happens and there are interharmonic components in the current besides the fundamental component.
-It can be found that the co-simulation based on the proposed interface is more accurate than the other two interfaces when the voltage and current signals at the interface contain inter-harmonic components.
-The reason is that the imaginary part of the analytical signal obtained by delay transformation and companion simulation does not satisfy the orthogonal relationship \eqref{SignalConstructionCondition} with the original signal.
-The analytical signals obtained with these two methods still contain negative frequency components.
-After frequency shift transformation, the analytical envelope will contain signals with higher frequencies.
-On the contrary, the analytical signal constructed based on the proposed method only contains positive frequency components.
-After frequency shift transformation, the frequency of the signal decreases, and the simulation accuracy will be improved.
+The current of line 26-25 obtained by different methods is shown in Fig. \ref{Fig_IEEE39WindFarm_I2627}.
+Due to the integration of wind farm, a subsynchronous oscillation occurs and there are interharmonic components in the current.
+It can be found that the co-simulation based on the proposed interface is more accurate than the other two interfaces when there are harmonic components.
+The reason is that the imaginary part of the analytical signal obtained by the methods in \cite{SHU110} and \cite{tara14} does not satisfy the orthogonal relationship (i.e., \eqref{SignalConstructionCondition}) with the original real signal.
+The analytical signals obtained by these two methods still contain negative frequency components.
+After frequency shifting, the analytical envelope will contain signal components with higher frequencies.
+On the contrary, the analytical signal obtained by the proposed method only contains positive-frequency components.
+After frequency shifting, the frequency of the signal decreases, and the simulation accuracy will thus be improved.